 If you did not tear with your first childbirth, you’re a lot less likely to tear with your second child.
 Unfortunately, if you experienced a 3rd or 4th degree tear with your first child, there’s a higher chance that you’ll experience a severe tear with your next childbirth.

-Drop a comment below and let me know if you have any further questions regarding an episiotomy vs naturally tearing.
+Drop a comment below and let me know if you have any further questions regarding an episiotomy vs natural tearing.
 I’m happy to help!